How to Tuck in a Shirt

 To tuck or not to tuck; that is the ultimate question when it comes to men’s dress shirts.
 You would think that guys don’t need to be told when to tuck in their shirts, but you would be surprised.
-We have seen many a man walking around in a billowy, untucked shirt that looks like a circus tent draped around them.
+We have seen many a man walking around in a billowy, shirt untucked that looks like a circus tent draped around them.

 Moreover, there are a lot of men who just don’t know how to tuck in their shirts correctly.
-They have no system so they spend a lot of time adjusting and retucking their shirt through the day.
+They have no system so they spend a lot of time adjusting and re-tucking their shirt through the day.
 There are also some times where a guy is tucking a shirt that is clearly meant to be untucked.

 Should I Tuck My Shirt In or Not?